Who stole my quote marks?

-However on Windows it’s even less intuitive.
+However, on Windows it’s even less intuitive.

 If you hold down the ALT key and then press a 4-digit combination on the numeric keypad (it has to be the keypad), you can access a great deal of characters, here are a few “shortcuts”.

-Actually in Windows if you open the Character Map (which I believe has been the same since Windows 3.11 you can see all the characters and on the bottom right you can see the keystroke to access that character.
-So in the below image you can see how “easy” it is to access the correct multiplication symbol × rather than typing an x.
+Actually, in Windows if you open the Character Map (which I believe has been the same since Windows 3.11 you can see all the characters and, on the bottom, right you can see the keystroke to access that character.
+So, in the below image you can see how “easy” it is to access the correct multiplication symbol × rather than typing an x.
 ALT - 0215

 Now for those of you who have made it this far down must be thinking surely there is an easier way.

-Well there are a few good options: You could buy a Mac :-) However, if like me, you are sticking to Windows, then if you are using software like Microsoft Word then there is an option for automatically replacing “straight quotes” with “smart quotes” – Word’s nomenclatures for typographer’s quotes.
-Actually be careful, they are not so smart – try typing ’70s rather than ‘70s (look closely and you will see that Word will incorrectly type an open quote before the number 7 rather than an apostrophe).
+Well, there are a few good options: You could buy a Mac :-) However, if like me, you are sticking to Windows, then if you are using software like Microsoft Word then there is an option for automatically replacing “straight quotes” with “smart quotes” – Word’s nomenclatures for typographer’s quotes.
+Actually, be careful, they are not so smart – try typing ’70s rather than ‘70s (look closely and you will see that Word will incorrectly type an open quote before the number 7 rather than an apostrophe).
 Even double hyphens will be replaced with a dash.

 However, this is great if you are using software that supports all these characters, but what about if you have corrections to make in your PDF?
-The number of times I receive a corrections such as “reverse quote mark” or a hyphen was entered instead of a dash shows how prevalent the problem is.
+The number of times I receive a correction such as “reverse quote mark” or a hyphen was entered instead of a dash shows how prevalent the problem is.
 The ALT-numberic keypad solution will always work but there are a couple of others that you might want to explore which you might find more intuitive.

 There are text expander programs such as PhraseExpress which can be very useful.
-For example I have set it up so that if I type the letter ‘x’ three times in a row, it gives me the multiplication symbol ×.
+For example, I have set it up so that if I type the letter ‘x’ three times in a row, it gives me the multiplication symbol ×.

 The advantage of using a text expander or customised keyboard is that it will work in all your programs so next time you need to mark up a PDF or write your blog post, then you have access to the characters that you need.